How the people pleasing false self develops.

 Find out if you are trapped in the role of the Good Daughter- go here.

 Become Aware.
-Tweet It Out-Click To Tweet If it wasn't acceptable to be your real self with mom you needed to develop a faux or false self.
+Tweet It Out-Are You A Chronic People Pleaser?
+This Could Be Why – ( Hiding behind a False Self) Click To Tweet If it wasn't acceptable to be your real self with mom you needed to develop a faux or false self.
 Click To Tweet This false self-develops to cope with the demands of being raised by a mother who needs her daughter to be better than she is.
 Click To Tweet The false self is approval seeking, people pleasing and dangerously detached from the essential/authentic self.
 Click To Tweet Daughters with a false self many times have a chronic emptiness and disconnection from their real selves.
 Click To Tweet

 DO YOU EXPERIENCE THE "GOOD DAUGHTER" SYNDROME?